Tennessee Civil War

 Help Preserve Tennessee’s Civil War Battlefields!

-The Tennessee Civil War 150th license plate is now available at County Clerks’ offices across the state.
+The Tennessee’s Civil War Battlefield Preservation license plate is available at County Clerks’ offices across the state.

-The Civil War 150th Battlefield preservation plate includes the official Tennessee Sesquicentennial logo.
-The Tennessee Civil War Preservation Association (TCWPA) will use proceeds from the sale of the plate to interpret and preserve Tennessee’s most important and endangered battlefields.
-The annual specialty plate fee is $35.00 and may be purchased anytime during the registration year.
+Tennessee’s Battlefield preservation plate includes the official Tennessee Civil War 150th logo.
+The Tennessee Civil War Preservation Association (TCWPA) uses proceeds from the sale of the plate to interpret and preserve Tennessee’s most important and endangered battlefields.
+The annual specialty plate fee is $35.00* and may be purchased anytime during the registration year.

 “Purchasing this plate is a wonderful opportunity to help preserve Tennessee’s endangered Civil War battlefields for our children and future generations.” said TCWPA President Joe Smyth, “Tennesseans can also commemorate and promote their rich Civil War history.”

 Please contact us at email@example.com if you have any questions about the program.
-For specific instructions about how to get the plate, please contact your county clerk’s office.
+For specific instructions about how to obtain the plate, please contact your county clerk’s office.